MicheleCioccarelli/blob-dl/README.md

     "download_target": "YtPlaylist"
 }
 ```
-Each of these fields can be set to "null".
+Each of these fields can be set to null.
 If that is the case blob-dl will ask you a question related to what you've left out

 `url` is ignored by blob-dl, so you can leave this always null